// About — Mohamed Saadi

 The Listener

 Cosmic jazz: Ibrahim Maalouf, Dhafer Youssef, Avishai Cohen.
-Music as the art of structured improvisation — the beauty of constraint.
+Structured improvisation — the beauty of constraint.

 04